asyncapi/training/VIDEO_2_SCRIPT.md

 Microservices architecture is a software application development method that works as a set of small services that run independently and autonomously, providing complete functionality.
 In it, each microservice is a code that can be in a different programming language, and that performs a specific function.

-Microservices communicate with each other through APIs, and have their own storage systems which avoids overloading and crashing the application.
+Microservices communicate with each other through APIs and have their own storage systems which avoids overloading and crashing the application.

-Microservices have created more adaptable and flexible IT infrastructures.
-Because if you want to modify only one service, you don't need to alter the rest of the infrastructure.
-Each of the services can be deployed and modified without affecting other services or functional aspects of the application.

 Advantages of implementing microservices architecture:

 - **Maintainability**: the application can be divided into several functional and independent parts.
-In case you need to modify an application functionality, only the affected component will be deployed.
+In case you need to modify application functionality, only the affected component will be deployed.

 - **Simultaneity**: while one team is busy developing one of the components, other teams can be performing maintenance or enhancements to other components without interruption.